jobn/braid/README.md

 * Keeps selected filters across page reloads.

 * Braid is entirely a client side application.
 There is only a static file-server the hosts the html and javascript assets.
 It stores your pivotal api token in your browser localstorage.
 Clicking logout will clear the localstorage

+# Chainlink notes

+Use `src/teams.js` file to add a new users and manage the teams